-5.50 The supporting text for BIO2 should also identify the agreed recreational mitigation solution for Salisbury Plain SPA and SAC when it is confirmed.
+5.65 Noting that work is underway to establish an appropriate approach to mitigation for Salisbury Plain SPA, the supporting text for BIO2 should be updated to set out the latest position for identifying an appropriate recreational mitigation solution for Salisbury Plain SPA.
 Subject to further investigation, this may comprise contributions to Wiltshire Council's mitigation scheme.